TomislavPavkovic/outlier-detection/if-net/README.md

 ## Install

+If outlier-detection environment was installed from the env.yml in the root directory you can skip if-net_env.yml installation.

 A linux system with cuda 9.0 is required for the project.

 The `if-net_env.yml` file contains all necessary python dependencies for the project.